Canis arnensis: Lineage

-The Arno River dog has been described as a small jackal-like dog because of the relative length of its upper molars M1 and M2.
+Canis arnensis has been described as a small jackal-like canid because of the relative length of its upper molars M1 and M2.
 The Finnish paleontologist Björn Kurtén described it as coyote-like and not similar to the gray wolf (C. lupus) but similar to the early coyote-like C. priscolatrans.
 Kurten was uncertain if C. priscolatrans derived from C. lepophagus through C. arnensis, but believed that C. priscolatrans was a population of large coyotes that were ancestral to Rancholabrean and recent C. latrans.
 He noted that C. arnensis of Europe showed striking similarities to C. priscolatrans, and they could represent what once was a Holarctic population of coyotes.

 In 1993, the Italian paleontologist Lorenzo Rook identified a new taxon dating from the end of the Villafranchian.
 It was found at the Mediterranean sites of Venta Micena, Pirro Nord, Le Vallonet, Cueva Victoria, Huescar-1, Colle Curti, Cúllar de Baza-1, L’Escale, Petralona, and the Israeli site of Oubeidiyah.
 The taxon was named Canis aff. arnensis as it was assessed as an advanced form of C. arnensis.
 In 1996, Rook and the Italian paleontologist Danilo Torre propose that during the Lower Pleistocene to Mid Pleistocene transition, Europe was home to two different lineages.
 In the Mediterranean areas existed the lineage of C. arnensis (primitive form) that gave rise to C. aff. arnensis (advanced form).
 In Central and northern Europe existed the lineage of C. etruscus that gave rise to C. mosbachensis.

-In 2016, a study looked at previously-undescribed specimens of C. arnensis from the Poggio Rosso site located in the northeastern Upper Valdarno and dated 1.9-1.8 million years ago.
+In 2016, a study looked at previously undescribed specimens of C. arnensis from the Poggio Rosso site located in the northeastern Upper Valdarno and dated 1.9-1.8 million years ago.
 There was little deformation in these fossils which allowed a more defined assessment of the morphology of the species.
-The study found that the phylogenetic position of the Arno River dog is not resolved.
+The study found that the phylogenetic position of Canis arnensis is not resolved.
 Its anatomy and morphology relate it more to the modern golden jackal (C. aureus) than to the ancient Etruscan wolf (C. etruscus).
-Although the Etruscan wolf was the first of the genus Canis to reach Europe around 2.2 million years ago, the Arno River dog was the first of the more modern canids to arrive in Europe around 1.9 million years ago.
+Although the Etruscan wolf was the first of the genus Canis to reach Europe around 2.2 million years ago, Canis arnensis was the first of the more modern canids to arrive in Europe around 1.9 million years ago.
 It is probably the ancestor of modern jackals.